lbuk/portfolio-website/_portfolio/ParkletandTotemBirmingham.markdown

 </div>

 <div class="col three caption">
-	The Totem and Parklet in Birmingham's Southside
+	The Totem and Parklet in Birmingham's Southside.
 </div>